williams-lu/OntoWiki/README.md

 * OntoWiki is backend independent, which means you can save your data on a MySQL database as well as on a Virtuoso Triple Store.
 * OntoWiki is easily extendible by you, since it features a sophisticated Extension System.

+You can find the Documentation at https://docs.ontowiki.net/ .

 ## Installation/Update

-If you are updating OntoWiki, please don't forget to run `make deploy`.
+If you are updating OntoWiki, please don't forget to run `make install`.
-If `make deploy` fails, you might also have to run `make getcomposer` once before run `make deploy` again.
+If `make install` fails, you might also have to run `make getcomposer` once before run `make deploy` again.

-For further installation instructions please have a look at our [wiki](https://github.com/AKSW/OntoWiki/wiki/GetOntowikiUsers) (might be outdated in some parts).
+For further installation instructions please have a look at our [wiki](https://docs.ontowiki.net/) (might be outdated in some parts).

 ## Screenshot / Webinar
 Below is a screenshot showing OntoWiki in editing mode.